History of the Jews in Constantine: French Colonization and Exodus

-After Algerian Independence in 1962 most of the 15-20 thousand Jews in Constantine left the country mostly moving the France due to the communities francophilia and its lower amounts of Zionism.
+After Algerian Independence in 1962 most of the 15-20 thousand Jews in Constantine left the country mostly moving the France due to the communitie's francophilia and its lower amounts of Zionism.
 By the end of the 1960s only a few Jewish families remained in Constantine.
 The communities abandoned synagogues where either abandoned or they were turned into mosques.

 Legacy

 A large of amount of works in the Constantinian dialect of Judeo-Algerian Arabic were preserved due to the works of the Rabbi Yosef ben David Renassia.
 Rabbi Renassia was determined to preserve the unique dialect, history and culture of the Jews on Constantine. he believed that preserving the language of the Constantine Jews was necessary to preserving their identity.
-His efforts to preserve the language resulted in over 100 volumes of texts on many various, but mostly religious topics.
+His efforts to preserve the language resulted in over 100 volumes of texts on many topics, but most were religious in nature.